Colin-Henderson/final-app/final-app/README.md

+A final Full-Stack application project.
+Utilizing React, MongoDB, Bootstrap, HTML, CSS, API's and more.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>